KraKEn-bit/Multi-Modal-Clickbait-Analysis/App/README.md

 ## What problem does this solve?

 Bangla YouTube clickbait often uses polished or sensational **headlines** while the **footage** tells a different story.
-Text-only classifiers — even strong ones like BanglaBERT — can be fooled when the title alone reads as legitimate.
+Text-only classifiers, even strong ones like BanglaBERT — can be fooled when the title alone reads as legitimate.
 Our own baseline model was **99.98% confident** on one such video, and completely wrong.

 **VTCF fuses three signals to catch what text alone misses:**
 1. **Title text** — BanglaBERT reads the headline's promise